 \subsection{Large Language Models}

 Large Language Models (LLMs) provide valuable insights to RL agents by interpreting natural language instructions and feedback, offering real-time guidance and corrections that enhance learning.
 This high-level knowledge helps RL agents adapt to diverse scenarios, handle challenges, and improve resilience.
 LLMs also facilitate communication between humans and agents, improving oversight and intervention for more robust RL systems.
-Recent works study how LLM can be used to help RL exploration of the environment \mycite{du2023guiding}, to guide RL agents towards human-meaningful and contextually relevant behaviors.
-This requires having \emph{grounded} the common sens of the LLM in the target environment, which is the subject of numerous current research studies \mycite{carta2023grounding}.
+Recent works study how LLMs can be used to help RL explore the environment \mycite{du2023guiding}, guiding RL agents towards human-meaningful and contextually relevant behaviors.
+This requires having \textit{grounded} the common sense of the LLM in the target environment, which is the subject of numerous current research studies \mycite{carta2023grounding}.

 Despite their benefits, LLMs are vulnerable to adversarial attacks that exploit weaknesses in their learned representations.
 Perturbations or manipulations of input data can destabilize RL systems by causing LLMs to generate unintended outputs, as discussed in \mycite{casper2022red}.
-Moreover, research by \mycite{wang2024reinforcement} shows how automated RL-driven attacks can guide malicious prompt generation to further exploit these vulnerabilities in LLMs.
+Moreover, research by \mycite{wang2024reinforcement} shows that automated RL-driven attacks can guide malicious prompt generation to exploit LLM vulnerabilities further.
+Conversely, LLMs can themselves be turned against RL agents: \mycite{jiang2025policy} use an LLM within a reward-optimization loop to synthesize adversarial rewards and identify the critical states where forcing suboptimal actions most degrades the victim's performance, illustrating how LLMs may serve as a tool for crafting adversarial attacks on RL policies.
 A key challenge in this context is developing effective defenses against such adversarial manipulations, especially in black-box settings where model internals are inaccessible.
 Addressing these vulnerabilities is crucial for maintaining the security and reliability of LLM-integrated RL systems.